hasan-rakibul/CNN-bengali-vowels-words-classification/README.md

 # Bengali Vowel Recognition
-##Classification of nine Bengali vowels using a CNN
+## Classification of nine Bengali vowels using a CNN
-This repo mostly contains the pre-defense preparation of my undergraduate thesis.
+This repo contains the pre-defense preparation of my undergraduate thesis.